overyonder/turret/README.md

 ## BLUF

-LLM agents are now practical operators: they can run shell commands, deploy code, and touch real systems.
+LLM agents are now practical admins: they can run shell commands, deploy code, and touch real systems.
 That also makes them a different trust boundary from traditional scripts.

 Turret is a small local control point that lets agents act without directly holding service credentials.